zeroDivZero/notes-excel/notes/1_abs_vs_rel_ref.md

 # ABSOLUTE VS RELATIVE CELL REFERENCE

-When copying formula to another cell, if cell references in formula are relative (to position of cell), new formula updated to new cells.
+When copying formula to another cell, if cell references in formula are relative (to position of cell), new formula updated to new cell refs.

 E.g., when copying `=E1/B5` to different location, might be updated to `=G1/D5`.